daggerhart/query-wrangler/README.txt

 = What are overrides and how do I use them? =

 Overrides allow you to alter the display and information given on category and tag pages.
 For a simple example, add a new query and chose the type `override`.
-Choose how you want the content to display, then examine the `Override Settings` options.
+Choose how you want the content to display, then examine the `Overrides` box.
 Select a category or multiple categories to override.
 Save the query, then visit that category page.